 - Protects neighboring healthy teeth: If you only require one dental implant, neighboring healthy teeth are not impacted or damaged.
 Restorations like dental bridges need to cover natural teeth with dental crowns to support the appliance.
 Dental crowns require that some of the natural tooth enamel is removed so that it is placed properly in the mouth.

 - Restores a normal chewing force: A dental implant provides a stable foundation for a more balanced and even smile.
-This means that patients can bite and chew evenly and enjoy their smile without dietary restrictions.
+This means that patients can bite and chew evenly and enjoy their smiles without dietary restrictions.